 Minnesota Heating & Air Conditioning >> High-Efficiency vs Low-Efficiency Furnaces

 In a majority of homes in the Minneapolis St. Paul metro area, the furnace in the basement is over 10 years old, and probably has an AFUE efficiency of just 80% or even less.
 In many homes, gravity or octopus furnaces which are even older, may have efficiency ratings of only 50%.
 Today, new home heating technology and design makes low-efficiency heating a thing of the past, turning as much as 96% or more of the fuel burned in them into effective heat for your home.
-At our Minnesota heating company, we’re installing more and more high-efficiency furnaces each year to replace those old energy-wasting units.
+As a Minnesota full-service heating contractor, we’re installing more and more high-efficiency furnaces each year to replace those old energy-wasting units.

 Replacing your old, inefficient furnace with a modern high-efficiency one makes sense in many ways.
 From the first day you use it, a modern forced-air natural gas furnace will begin saving money on every energy bill.
 Those savings will continue as long as you own your system.
 In addition, rebates and tax credits can reduce the extra cost of the upgrade or replacement.
-At our Minneapolis residential heating company, we believe that understanding how gas furnaces work is important for our customers, so here are some of the main differences between the older low-efficiency and high efficiency furnaces:
+As your trusted Minneapolis residential heating contractor, we believe that understanding how gas furnaces work is important for our customers, so here are some of the main differences between the older low-efficiency and high efficiency furnaces:

 - Venting Systems – Burning natural gas generates carbon dioxide and water vapor.
 Older furnaces have to exhaust those products of combustion at a high enough temperature to carry that water vapor to the roof through the vent system.
 That means that 20% or more of the heat generated escapes through the vent.
 Newer high-efficiency furnaces use two heat exchangers, instead of just one, letting them extract up to 96% or more of the generated heat, using that extra heat to make your home more comfortable while burning less fuel.
 In fact, the exhaust from these furnaces is so cool that it can be removed from your home through a small PVC pipe that exits through a wall, rather than the roof.
 A fan forces the exhaust out the vent.